vonubisch/Cordova-PhoneGap-Babel-React-Hotloader-Webpack-OnsenUI-FontAwesome/README.md

 This will switch your config.xml file to production mode, build the app bundle to `www` using Webpack and run `cordova build` for you.

 Then you can run Cordova / PhoneGap like `phonegap serve` or `cordova run ios`

+Now you can use the PhoneGap developer app or browser to view your app.